Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Digital brainbot

+To accurately represent the brainbot in the digital form, the forward kinematic framework must be complemented with time-dependent $\bm v_\text{c}$ and $\omega$.
+These parameters must be inferred from the experimental data.
+To this end, we rely on a gradient descent method to minimize the overall least-squares error between the experiments and the kinematic framework across the trajectories, for given geometric and driving conditions.
+We consider the process complete when the variance in the parameters stabilizes, which indicates that the digital twin effectively reflects and generalizes the brainbot’s actual physical behavior.

-We can use this simulation system to replicate the experimental trajectories and generate synthetic trajectories.
-The experimental data consists of the position $(x,y)$ and the orientation $\varphi$ of the geometrical center at each time step.
-Each experiment is approximately $20$ seconds long with $800$ data points.
+For this purpose, we use a trajectory dataset that comprises the position $(x,y)$ and the orientation $\varphi$ of the brainbot’s geometric center at each time step.
+Each trajectory lasts approximately $20$ seconds and contains about $800$ data points.
+To suppress high-frequency noise, we apply a Savitzky–Golay filter to the trajectories~\cite{savgol}, following the procedure described in Ref.~\cite{Noirhomme2025}.